emqx/neuron-docs/en_US/mqtt.md

 }
 ```

-*Node* The value is displayed only when the value is read correctly , when the value is read incorrectly, the error code is displayed, not the value.
+*Note* The value is displayed only when the value is read correctly , when the value is read incorrectly, the error code is displayed, not the value.

 ## Upload Data

 ### Response

 *Topic* **neuron/{client-id}/upload**

-If the upload-topic is set in the node setting, the new topic will be used to uploading data, and the default topic will no longer for uploading data.

 #### Body (Tags format)